Docs Your Domains How to Set Up SendLayer on Namecheap

 Viewing DNS Records in SendLayer

-After you add a domain to your SendLayer account, 5 unique DNS records will be automatically generated for your domain.
+After you add a domain to your account, SendLayer will automatically detect your domain host and generate 5 unique DNS records for your domain.

 Note: SendLayer will generate the sl subdomain for you, so you don’t need to choose your own subdomain.
 For more information, you can learn why SendLayer creates a subdomain.